trevritchie/ICS-Attack-Simulation-Forensic-Analysis-and-Incident-Response-Playbook/Limitations_and_Unrealistic_Elements.md

 **What is Unrealistic:**
 - SSH authentication relies solely on username/password
+	- No password complexity requirements enforced on OT systems
 - No public key cryptography or certificate-based authentication
-- Passwords are documented in plain text in lab notes (VM Details.md)
+	- I sort of just imagined I set it up (I was too lazy to copy the public key between the vms)
-- No password complexity requirements enforced on OT systems
+- No MFA

 **Why It Was Done This Way:**
 - Simplicity: Password-based auth easier to set up and demonstrate